FHA loans require just 3.5% down with a 580 credit score

 The Lender will Trace The Down Payment

-The funds also need to be traceable for at least 3 months prior to closing.
+The funds also need to be traceable for at least three months before closing.
 If you have cash, make sure you deposit it into your bank account several months before you are expected to close.

-The same applies for relatives that are gifting you the funds for your down payment.
-They too will have to show 3 months of bank statements showing that money was in their bank account and not borrowed.
-If the funds cannot be traced then you will not be able to close.
+The same applies to relatives that are gifting you the funds for your down payment.
+They, too, will have to show three months of bank statements showing that money was in their bank account and not borrowed.
+If the funds cannot be traced, then you will not be able to close.

 Where Your Down Payment Can Come From